jason-reinert/http-client-server-test/README.md

 }
 ```

-Any questions or review requests can be directed to [Jason Reinert](jason.reinert@pillrcompany.com)
+Any questions or review requests can be directed to jason.reinert@pillrcompany.com

 ###Reference Material
 - [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol)